Heliostat in der Sonne

 Vorwairts

-Project Start: September 2016
+Project start: September 2016

-• German Aerospace Center | DLR
+• German Aerospace Centre | DLR

 • Kraftanlagen München GmbH | KAM